-Election 2020 Prefu: National say Grant Robertson is 'sugar coating catastrophic' Govt books
+Election 2020 Prefu: National says Grant Robertson is 'sugar coating catastrophic' Govt books

 "Any short-term improvement on the Budget forecasts is far outweighed by the worsening picture past 2021," Collins said.

-Act leader David Seymour has a similar perspective, saying that in the long term, PREFU shows higher debt and unemployment, and lower economic growth, as compared with May's Budget.
+Act leader David Seymour has a similar perspective, saying that in the long term, Prefu shows higher debt and unemployment, and lower economic growth, as compared with May's Budget.

 "It's not good enough for us to kick the can down the road.
 We need an honest conversation now about our out-of-control spending and debt."